wp-plugins/data-locker/readme.txt

 **How to use Standalone Plugin**

-Ordererd List:
-1) You need to unzip the files and upload to any directory.
+1. You need to unzip the files and upload to any directory.
-2) When you open the url in browser you will get an installation page where you need to enter your database settings.
+2. When you open the url in browser you will get an installation page where you need to enter your database settings.
-3) After that you can login to admin panel with the credentials you created in step2.
+3. After that you can login to admin panel with the credentials you created in step2.
-4) From the admin panel you can Add Page URL where you want the Data Locker Popup to come.
+4. From the admin panel you can Add Page URL where you want the Data Locker Popup to come.
-5) After adding the page url you can get the page code by clicking on Code button.
+5. After adding the page url you can get the page code by clicking on Code button.
-6) You need to copy the Page Code in the <head></head> section (from Step5) on the page of which URL you entered in Step4.
+6. You need to copy the Page Code in the <head></head> section (from Step5) on the page of which URL you entered in Step4.

 == Screenshots ==